-Facilities Maintenance and Operations budget was increased for expenditures related to the repairs of roof and other property damaged by the 2016 hail storms.
+Facilities maintenance and operations budget was increased for expenditures related to the repairs of roof and other property damaged by the 2016 hail storms.

-Contracted Instructional Services between Schools was increased due to final changes in the school finance formula and the final weighted average daily attendance.
+Contracted Instructional Services between Schools budget was increased due to final changes in the school finance formula and the final weighted average daily attendance.

-Increase in Insurance Recoveries reflects the receipt of Insurance Proceeds related to damages to district property in the 2016 hail storms.
+Insurance recoveries budget was increased due to the receipt of Insurance Proceeds related to damages to district property in the 2016 hail storms.